The Space Shuttle: 10. Return to flight

 You couldn't necessarily escape failure just because you found that problem.

+So there was mixed emotions.
 We were excited about getting back to flying.

-And I think at this point we were very very focused to make sure that everything was right for these guys and that we would get back flying successfully we've passed the six minutes point t minus five minutes 54 seconds in counting
+And I think at this this point, we were very, very focused to make sure that everything was right for these guys and that we would get back flying successfully.

-nasa is looking today for a textbook launch to make up the losses of the last 32 months the event is being broadcast live across the United States and around the world.
+NASA is looking today for a textbook launch to make up the losses of the last 32 months.
+The event is being broadcast live.

 And it's clear how much is riding on this launch.

 You can talk of dreams and they do, but there's more to the shuttle than that.
+And the Americans know this one must succeed.

-Thousands of reporters ahead.
+Thousands of reporters are here.

-There are some 5,000 members of the news media covering this launch from all quarters of the globe.
+There are some 5,000 members of the news media covering this launch from all corners of the globe.
+And huge crowds of people have gathered.

 You should have seen the traffic jam.

 Hundreds and hundreds and thousands of cars.
+They're lining the coast.

 Went and got a car, started driving down here, waiting for the gate to open up and get in there.
+Spread across beaches and roads.

+Came in from Orlando.
 You got a 17-year-old grandson sleeping in the back of the car and Grandwell sleeping here on the ground.

 They're all here to see the shuttle rise again.